Get 20% off the daily rate in Perth dropoff by May 1st! 15% off in Hobart dropoff by 11th April! exclusions apply 🚐✨

 Ah, the open road!
 There's nothing quite like the freedom of exploring new places, especially when you're in control of your journey.
 If you're reading this, chances are you're considering a 10-Day Campervan Road Trip From Auckland.
 And let me tell you, you're in for an unforgettable adventure.
 This comprehensive guide will walk you through everything you need to know, from planning your itinerary to what you should pack.
 So buckle up, the road awaits!

-Located in the fa-sharp north of the country, the Bay of Islands is a region of stunning landscapes, with crystal clear waters, sandy beaches, and lush forests.
+Located in the north of the country, the Bay of Islands is a region of stunning landscapes, with crystal clear waters, sandy beaches, and lush forests.
 There are over 140 islands in the Bay of Islands, many of which are uninhabited and offer secluded spots for swimming, fishing, and picnicking.
 Explore this stunning region and discover hidden gems like the Hole in the Rock, a natural archway in the ocean, and the Waitangi Treaty Grounds, where the country's founding document was signed.
 The Bay of Islands has a range of campsites that cater to campervans, so you can fully immerse yourself in this natural paradise.

 Experience the beauty of the Coromandel Peninsula in a campervan!
 This stunning region, located on the east coast of New Zealand's North Island, about 260km from Auckland, is known for its golden sand beaches, crystal clear waters, and lush forests.
 With a campervan, you can explore the peninsula at your own pace and discover hidden gems like Hot Water Beach, where you can dig your own natural hot tub, and the towering Cathedral Cove, a natural archway formed by erosion.
 The Coromandel Peninsula has a range of campsites that cater to campervans, so you can fully immerse yourself in the natural surroundings.
 Don't miss the chance to experience this paradise in a campervan!